taeeekim/bmeg310/Tutorial 2/R Markdown/tutorial/R Markdown.md

    1. Give these markdown conventions (with any text of your choice) a try in a plain text file and save it as a *.Rmd* file.
 Then, render the output as a pdf file for assessment.

    2. Use the ‘SalesJan2009.csv’ dataset to plot a graph displaying the relationship between products and the countries they were sold in (categorized based on the payment type).

-   3. Render the other example demo file as a slideshow.

 #### **Render a .Rmd file to an HTML document:**